-Anchor makes you feel you’re unwrapping a present.
+An anchor makes you feel you’re unwrapping a present.
 The other bonus is it’s absolutely free.
 The player looks pretty top-notch, like Omny Studio and Whooshkaa.
-You can embed the player and share the audio to social media.
+You can embed the player and share the audio on social media.

 The big attraction of Anchor is you can record directly on to your mobile phone and post at the click of a button.
 It allows you to record anywhere, anytime and upload immediately.

 Entrepreneur and social media guru, Gary Vaynerchuk is a fan.
 “Anchor is an app that allows you to record and share soundbites of yourself talking,” Gary V writes in this blog.

 Ah, but here’s the rub.
 Unless you’re Gary V, or Tim Ferris or someone uber-famous, no one’s really going to care about your shared soundbites.
 Even you’re cottoned-on cult…ahem, sorry, tribal followers might not care for your frivolous spoken meanderings when there is no video to accompany them.

 Podcasting is still better suited for well-produced, longer form, deeper-diving issues.
 After all, the average listening time for podcasts is still around 20 minutes.